 Dean Rusk supports these and other proposals through specific funds including several which are focused on the following regions or issues: East Asia, Central or South America, Arabic and Middle Eastern studies, economic research in developing countries, independent arts projects, and religious diversity abroad.
 While we encourage applicants to consider these areas of interest as a guide for selecting a topic or region, students may propose any type of project as long as it has an international focus and adheres to Grant Requirements.

-Grant applications are due electronically to the Dean Rusk fellow at email@example.com by 5 p.m. on their due dates.
-The due date for the spring 2014 grant cycle is Friday, Oct.
+Grant applications are due electronically to the Dean Rusk fellow at firstname.lastname@example.org by 5 p.m. on their due dates.
+The due date for the fall 2014 grant cycle is Friday, Oct.
 24, 2014.
 The due date for the spring 2015 grant cycle is Friday, Feb.
 20, 2015.
 No late applications will be accepted.

 The Common Application encompasses proposals for the Dean Rusk Travel Grant, Abernethy Grant and the Kemp Scholarship.
 Students who are applying for a grant to travel abroad independently or in association with a non-Davidson program should also use the Common Grant Application (login required).
 Review these application guidelines (DOC).

 Each year two Davidson students are selected to receive grants of up to $4,000 in order to complete an independent multimedia international reporting project.
 The project should focus on a systemic issue of global importance that is under-reported or unreported in the U.S. mainstream media.
 The grant recipients will receive training, support and mentorship from staff at the Pulitzer Center on Crisis Reporting.